-Further details on Masterclasses will be issued shortly.
+Further Programme details will be issued in coming weeks

-Abstract submissions are invited on the following broad topics:
+Abstract submissions are invited on the following topics:

 Abstracts should be structured according to the following headings: